meirankri/saas-boilerplate/README.md

 - **Authentication**: Seamless authentication setup using Lucia-auth with support for Magic Link, Google, Facebook, and GitHub sign-ins.
 - **Payments**: Integrated with Stripe for handling subscription-based models.
 Multiple subscription plans are supported to cater to a diverse customer base.
-- **Database**: Utilizes Drizzle ORM with PostgreSQL, ensuring efficient data handling and scalability.
+- **Database**: Utilizes prisma ORM with PostgreSQL, ensuring efficient data handling and scalability.
 - **Emails**: Integrated email functionality with Nodemailer for reliable transactional email delivery.
 - **Styling**: Styled with Tailwind CSS for rapid UI development without sacrificing design quality.